 - Parking: Emerald Lake Parking Lot

-This is a very popular hike as it’s easily accessible and does have too much elevation gain, so it’s suitable for beginner to intermediate hikers.
-Personally we found the trail a little on the boring side, and I had more enjoyment from Takakkaw Falls and Wapta Falls.
+This is a popular hike as it’s easily accessible and has little elevation gain, so it’s suitable for beginner to intermediate hikers.
+We found the trail a little boring, and I enjoyed Takakkaw Falls and Wapta Falls more.

 The trail’s highlight is toward the end as you reach the alpine meadow flanked by massive craggy cliffs, rushing waterfalls, and glaciers.
-It’s a quiet area of wilderness away from the crowds often found around Emerald Lake.
+It’s a quiet wilderness area away from the crowds often found around Emerald Lake.

 Paget Peak